rainbowdashlabs/sql-java/README.md

 # Nice to know

-This section will contain nice to knows which didnt found it's own place in the article.
+This section will contain nice to knows which didn't found its own place in the article.

 ## Sorted indices and EXPLAIN